pywkm/fibo-rest/README.md

         Payload:
         ```json
         {
-            "estimatedTime": "2020-03-03 12:12:22",
+            "eta": "2020-03-03 12:12:22.002200",
             "numbersCalculated": 15,
             "numbersRequired": 55
         }

-     The `estimatedTime` may differ from original one got from `/fibo/<length>` endpoint, because it
+    The `eta` may differ from original one got from `/fibo/<length>` endpoint, because it
-     is updated on every stratus request.
+    is updated on every status request.

     If calculation of particular sequence wasn't triggered yet (by request to the first endpoint),
     status endpoint will return Not Found (404) response:

     Exemplary request:
     * GET `http://localhost:5555/fibo/515/status`

     Exemplary response: